 Cash on cash return = (Net annual cash flow/total cash invested) x 100

-Cash invested includes any deposit you needed for the mortgage, any additional fees connected to your investment and as any costs for work or refurbishments made to the property.
+Cash invested includes any deposit you needed for the mortgage, any additional fees connected to your investment and any costs for work or refurbishments made to the property.

 Net annual cash flow is your annual rental income less your annual mortgage payments.

-For example, you invest in £50,000 as a deposit for your buy-to-let mortgage and spend £10,000 in renovations.
-Your total cash invested in £60,000.
+For example, you invest £50,000 as a deposit for your buy-to-let mortgage and spend £10,000 in renovations.
+Your total cash invested is £60,000.
 You pay £350 per month for your buy-to-let mortgage and receive £860 in rental income.
 Your net annual cash flow is £6120.
 Your cash on cash return would be 11.4%.